Snowshoeing has been around since man searched for a way of getting around in deep snow. It’s now a very popular and growing, winter activity.

 If you’re snowshoeing avoid walking on prepared “pistes” for cross-country skiers as the railway like “tracks” are damaged by walking on them.
 Skiers may also approach fast and you don’t want to be involved in a collision.
 In ski resorts try and avoid the pistes but if you have to, cross quickly or walk up or down the edge of the piste.

 Naturally if you go into more mountainous terrain you should be aware of the risk of avalanches.
 You should then carry normal avalanche equipment (avalanche transceiver, shovel and probe) and most importantly know how to use it.
 Let someone know where you are going and when you intend to be back.
+Read my article on Mountain Rescue in the French Alps.

 You can go snowshoeing anywhere there is snow!
 On paths and tracks you don’t need much depth however going through woods it’s best with a bit more depth that covers The ground can be flat, undulating or even on more mountainous terrain.
 The world’s your oyster!
+Of course you can always join me on a Guided Snowshoe holiday.

 Article copyright: Mark Tennent – all rights reserved